The Cataraqui Trail

 In Memory of Doug Good

-This past weekend, the Cataraqui Trail lost one of its most passionate and devoted advocates.
+On Friday March 10th, 2017 the Cataraqui Trail lost one of its most passionate and devoted advocates.
 The sudden and tragic death of Doug Good, the chair of the Cataraqui Trail Management Board, has shocked and saddened friends of the Trail, and members of the Board.

 Since 2011, Doug Good was a member of the Cataraqui Trail Management Board.
 He led the Board as its chairperson from 2015 to 2016, and had recently been re-elected for another two year term.
 Doug had tremendous leadership qualities and a “get the job done” attitude that benefited the Trail and its users.
 He worked tirelessly to bring many improvements to the Trail.